mulder21c/adg/pages/knowledge/keyboard-only/how-to-implement/README.md

 Optimising a website for keyboard only usage needs some awareness of the typical pitfalls.
 Providing proper HTML elements helps truly a lot already, but the full deal requires some additional developer skills.

-All of the code examples in our guide are fully accessible to the most common assistive software and devices and can provide you a lot of inspiration.
-If you are really curious and want to learn more about this, skip ahead and read [Examples of accessibility patterns](/examples).
+All of the code examples in our guide are fully accessible to the most common assistive software and devices and can provide you a lot of inspiration. 정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Examples of accessibility patterns](/examples).